Find New Passover Freedom

 1. Ask New Questions

-Although it is fun to sing the traditional four questions and do traditional things, many people become bored and tune out.
+Although it is fun to sing the traditional four questions and do traditional things, many people become bored and tune out hearing the old story for decades.
 To generate engaging discussions around the table try to ask new questions.
 What questions would you ask?
 What questions other have?
 For example: Name four highlights related to new beginnings in the last year?
-What are some of the experiences or events that are related to freedom and what are those related to oppression in the last year?
+What are some personal experiences or events that are related to freedom and what experiences are related to oppression?

 2. Put the Say in Say-der (Seder)

-Give yourself the permission to leave the usual script and improvise on the many themes of the holiday.
+Give yourself permission to leave the usual script and improvise on the many themes of the holiday.
 Dare to be dramatic!
-For example, tell stories about your own life and talk about world events in the last year that relate to the themes of freedom and bondage.
+For example, tell stories about your own life and talk about world events in the past year that relate to the themes of freedom and bondage.

 3. Becoming Less Sticky or Stuck